rancher/fleet/docs/install.md

 ### Manager installation

 The controller is just a deployment that runs in a Kubernetes cluster.
 It is assumed you already have a Kubernetes cluster available.
-The `fleet install controller` command is used to generate a manifest for installation.
+The `fleet install manager` command is used to generate a manifest for installation.
-The `fleet install controller` command does not need a live connection to a Kubernetes cluster.
+The `fleet install manager` command does not need a live connection to a Kubernetes cluster.

 ```
 Generate deployment manifest to run the fleet controller

 Usage:
-  fleet install controller [flags]
+  fleet install manager [flags]

 Flags:
       --agent-image string        Image to use for all agents